Stefan Flagg, Chair

-Griff Baute, Treasurer
+Griff Baute, Secretary

 I am a proud native Central Kentuckian, born/raised, that can trace my Kentucky roots back to the Native Americans that lived here originally.
 My Dad taught my sister and me to fish and target/trap shoot.
 I had an uncle and cousin to take me hunting at times, because my immediate family did not.
 I got involved with Scouting, then later in life leadership positions in mountain biking, cycling and triathlon clubs.
 I quit hunting when I was 15 due to not being ready to witness a processor field dress my deer in front of my eyes at my Dad’s insistence, however later in life I found I loved my best friend’s venison summer sausage.
 I kept stealing it out of his freezer until he convinced me it was time to start hunting again to have my own venison summer sausage to eat instead of his.